lailiel/JustTask/README.md

   [Questions](#questions)

   ## Description
   A todo list site where a user can log in and make a group with multiple other users.
-Tasks can be assigned to users of the group with priority, due date, task name, money reward amount, and task description.
+Tasks can be assigned to users of the group with due date, task name, money reward amount, and task description.
 The site will repopulate with the most recent tasks.

   ## Installation
   N/A